Why does Global Coin Research have a strong focus on Asia?

-I’ve always knew that I wanted to do something with finance and technology.
+I’ve always known that I wanted to do something with finance and technology.
 Coming out of college, I became an equity research analyst covering software companies in Silicon Valley.
-I loved learning about every businesses I’ve met and heard about.
+I loved learning about every business I’ve met and heard about.
 I loved thinking about the technicalities of software and databases.

 After I discovered cryptocurrency, I realized how well it fits into my existing interest.
 I loved thinking about the incentive system and token economics.
 I learned a new way to value an asset (or not so new).
 I spent hours diving deeply into the underlying technology.
 I assessed and compared how different blockchain technologies can change our society in a better way.

 Now if you add a China angle to all this, the topic becomes exponentially more complicated and interesting.
 China operates as its own entity in a lot of ways.
 It’s story known to the western public to this day is still largely coming from the media and textbooks.
 However, in the last 2 decades, particularly the last 5 years with the consolidation of power under President Xi Jinping, the country has transformed drastically in the economical and political aspects.